pbleser-oc/opencloud/deployments/examples/bare-metal-simple/README.md

 ## Server Address

-Set the environment variable `OC_HOST` to the full qualified hostname or of this server to allow remote accesse.
+Set the environment variable `OC_HOST` to the fully qualified hostname or of this server to allow remote accesse.
 Default: `localhost`.

 # Example